moq-wg/moq-transport/draft-lcurley-warp.md

 : A track with the same content but different encoding as another track.
 For example, a different bitrate, codec, language, etc.

+## Notational Conventions

 This document uses the conventions detailed in Section 1.3 of {{!RFC9000}} when describing the binary encoding.

+This document also defines an additional field type for binary data:

+x (b):
+: Indicates that x consists of a variable length integer, followed by that many bytes of binary data.

 # Model